 SARAH MURRAY

 Sarah is editor / senior writer on books on philanthropy and impact investing, including New York Times bestseller Giving 2.0 by Laura Arrillaga-Andreessen and Making Money Moral by former Rockefeller Foundation CEO Judith Rodin and Saadia Madsbjerg.
+She is author of two non-fiction books, Making an Exit and Moveable Feasts, which in 2008 was selected as one of JPMorgan Private Bank’s 10 summer “must read” books.

 Before joining the Financial Times in London, Sarah worked in Hong Kong at the South China Morning Post and Reuters.
 In 1993, based in Hanoi, she helped lead the launch of the Vietnam Economic Times, an English-language business magazine.
 She has also worked as a freelance journalist in South Africa.
-She now lives in New York City.
+She now lives in New York City

 Sarah is an experienced speaker and moderator and has been a content developer for major events run by FT Live, the global conferences division of the Financial Times, notably all the conferences of FT Investing for Good, the event series she developed and led between 2016 and 2020.
 With a highly informal style and a journalist’s curiosity, she leads dynamic, informative and entertaining discussions.
 She does not use scripts, lists of questions or formal formats but lets the conversation flow towards the most interesting points that emerge on stage.